Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the summer of 2023, a seemingly straightforward real estate transaction in Hamilton, Ohio, soon spiraled into a contentious arbitration case that tested the patience and resolve of two local business owners.

-Background: On March 15, 2023, Lisa Grant, owner of Grant Properties LLC, entered into a contract to sell a commercial property located at 238 Maple Street, Hamilton, Ohio 45015 to Matthew Turner, founder of Turner Tech Solutions, for $425,000.
+Background: On March 15, 2023, the claimant, owner of a local business, entered into a contract to sell a commercial property located at 238 Maple Street, Hamilton, Ohio 45015 to the claimant, founder of Turner Tech Solutions, for $425,000.
 The property, a two-story brick building, had been purchased by Lisa just two years prior and was considered a prime spot near downtown Hamilton.

 The Dispute: Following a routine inspection on April 10, Matthew’s inspection team uncovered significant structural issues in the foundation’s southeast corner—issues that Lisa’s initial disclosure documents had not mentioned.
 The reported damage, which included visible cracks and water infiltration, threatened Turner’s plan to renovate the space for his growing tech startup.
 Turner claimed that repairing these defects would cost upwards of $40,000, and demanded a price reduction or repair prior to closing.